aegis-icons/aegis-icons/CONTRIBUTING.md

 - **Making vectorized logo from scratch** is also option, if you're skilled and patient enough.

 > **Note** \
 > Is the SVG file broken?
-[SVG compression with SVGO or SVGOMG](#svg-compression--cleanup) just might fix it. \
+[SVG compression with SVGO or SVGOMG](#svg-compression--cleanup) might just fix it.
-> If that doesn't work, try [SVG2SVG](https://svgworkaroundbot.toolforge.org/) tool instead (check the first two checkboxes).

 > **Warning** \
 > Watch out for SVGs that are using raster graphics ([example](https://github.com/haiwen/seafile-client/blob/7d8f06111960921ce01ef08e169d41bae13959ed/data/icons/scalable/apps/seafile.svg?short_path=d0d75d2#L54-L218)).
 These are not common, but does exist.